aarzalluz/singlecell-isoform-simulation/README.md

 ### .R files

-The prefixes `sr` and `lr` are short for short and long reads, respectively, and designate the `simulation_function` files in the [R folder](https://github.com/aarzalluz/singlecell-isoform-simulation/tree/master/R), which contain custom functions that implement some of the main steps of the simulation.
+The prefixes `sr` and `lr` are short for short and long reads, respectively.
+They designate the `simulation_function` files in the [R folder](https://github.com/aarzalluz/singlecell-isoform-simulation/tree/master/R), which contain custom functions that implement some of the main steps of the simulation, and the [vignette](https://github.com/aarzalluz/singlecell-isoform-simulation/tree/master/vignettes) files.

 ### Data

-The repository includes the necessary data to run the pipeline from the beginning, in the form of .RData files.
+The [data](https://github.com/aarzalluz/singlecell-isoform-simulation/tree/master/data) folder includes the necessary data to run the pipeline from the beginning, in the form of .RData files.
 These files are also designated whith appropriate prefixes where needed.

 - `sr_trancsriptome.rda`: contains the transcript sequences from Tardaguila et al. [2], upon which we based our simulation, and their fasta headers.